Thursday, November 12, 2020

 When I was a kid and I read scriptures such as, ‘You must not bow down to images, for I Jehovah am a jealous God...’
 I’ll be honest: my reaction was, Why?
 I don’t mean, why not worship idols; But why should God be jealous?
 He’s God.
 The idols are nothing.

 God doesn’t benefit from that rule.
 He is perfectly self-contained, confident in His being the sovereign.
-He gave that rule to benefit mankind, to keep us from being misled by pagan priests claiming this or that thing is a god (‘and Oh, by the way, the gods want you to give me your money...’)
+He gave that rule to benefit us, to keep us from being misled by pagan priests claiming this or that thing is a god (‘and Oh, by the way, the gods want you to give me your money...’)
 That’s the first benefit.
 The second is, God is loyal to those who are loyal to Him (2 Samuel 22:26), and He made you to be loyal to him.
 It is in your nature to be in an exclusive relationship with Him.
 How is that a benefit to you?

 Jehovah made Adam as part of His family, with the ability to communicate with Him.
 Adam and God were in nearly constant communication.
 Imagine his first day: ‘That pain you’re feeling in your middle is called hunger.
 Pick some of those berries and eat them and the pain will go away.
 You can’t walk on the shiny stuff.
 It’s called water - you’ll sink.
 Let me show you how to swim.
 You’re going to get sleepy when the sun goes down.
 Let’s fix you a bed...’